Xinyu-Li-123/xinyu-li-123.github.io/content/posts/learning-notes/java/java_the_hard_way/02_manage_java_project_with_maven/index.md

 > Note: We assume the reader has already finished the [Maven in 5 minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) tutorial, which walks you through the usage of Maven without diving into how it works.

-## Maven Basic Concepts

-This is a list of concepts in Maven.
-It's not meant to be a detailed reference.
+This post does not meant to be a detailed reference.
 Instead, it aims to explain what is going on under the hood in our daily usage of Maven.
 For example, what exactly happen when you run `mvn package`: what got executed, where is the execution logic stored, and where is that logic defined?
-Hopefully, by the end of this section, things like `mvn package` will be less of a black box to you.

-### POM (Project Object Model)
+## POM (Project Object Model)

 A POM is an XML file that defines a Maven project's structure and build configuration.

-#### Artifact
+### Artifact

 An artifact is a packaged unit such as `.jar` or `.war`.
 In `pom.xml`, an artifact is uniquely identified by three consecutive tags in `pom.xml`: `groupId`, `artifactId`, and `version`, which is abbreviated as GAV.